Top 5 Reasons Your Baby or Toddler Is Waking Up Early

 Tip: Set an ok to wake time after 6:00 am and stay consistent with it.
 In time your little one will learn to put themselves back to sleep and extend to a more normal wake time.

 The darker your little one’s room, the better they will sleep.
 Sunlight and any cool colored light sources inhibit our sleepy hormone production and sends signals to our brain that it’s time to be awake!
 When the body is already in the lightest sleep of the day, in the early morning, if there is light peeking in, it will make it even harder for your little one to settle back to sleep.

 Tip: Make your child’s room pitch black.
 We love the Blackout-EZ.

 Reason #5: Your Little One is Used to Getting Out of Bed Before 6 am

 Not only does light tell our brain it’s time to be awake, but the stimulation of parental presence and actually having the day start at this time will really solidify and cement these early morning wakes.

 Try these tips!
-If you aren’t seeing progress within a week or so, reach out to schedule an intro call or an Ask Me Anything session.
+If you aren’t seeing progress within a week or so, reach out to schedule a discovery call or an Ask Me Anything session.
 We’ll learn more about what’s going on and talk about how we can help you troubleshoot and give personalized insight to help your family to not wake before the birds.

 P.S.
 Want to stay connected?